saru-d2/Assignment1/report.md

 ### Understanding the graph:

-In this graph we display three different values
+In this graph we display three different values: bias^2, variance and total error.
+Total error represents the total

 ### Tabulating the results: